 We often take water for granted in developed countries.
-If we want to shower, wash up the dishes or have a drink, we just need to turn on the faucet and bang!
-Lovely, clean, potable water comes straight out.
+If we want to shower, wash up the dishes or have a drink, we just need to turn on the faucet for water to come straight out.

-But the reality is that water is a resource we all need to live – nobody can survive any length of time without drinking water.
-The problem is that water is a finite resource- there’s only so much of it in the world!
+But the reality is that water is a resource we all need to live – nobody can survive for long without drinking water.
+The problem is that water is a finite resource, meaning there’s only so much of it in the world!

 Why Isn’t Salt Water Drinkable?

-So, why can’t humans drink salt water?
-It would certainly be handy in a survival situation!
-Well, in essence, salt water is just too salty for humans to drink.
-Salt water is approximately 3.5% salt.
+Why can’t humans drink salt water?
+Saltwater is just too salty for humans to consume.
+Saltwater is approximately 3.5% salt.

-That might not sound like a lot, but it’s just too much for our bodies to process.
-The kidney is designed to remove excess salt from the body, but it needs water to function properly.
+That might not sound like a lot, but it’s too much for our bodies to process.
+Kidneys remove excess salt from the body but need water to function correctly.

-The salinity of saltwater is such that the kidney doesn’t have enough fresh water to counteract the sheer volume of salt it needs to process, leading to the body having to remove the salt another way- through urination.
-Soon, you’ll be urinating out a lot more fluid than you’ve consumed, leading to dehydration.
-If it carries on long enough, this will eventually cause your organs to fail and ultimately, you’ll die.
+The salinity of saltwater is so great that the kidney doesn’t have enough fresh water to counteract the sheer volume of salt it needs to process.

+As a result, your body has to get rid of the salt another way, via urination.
+Soon, you’ll urinate more fluid than you’ve consumed, leading to dehydration.
+If it carries on long enough, this will eventually cause your organs to fail, and you could die.